awsdocs/amazon-ecs-developer-guide/doc_source/service-load-balancing.md

 Elastic Load Balancing supports the following types of load balancers: Application Load Balancers, Network Load Balancers, and Classic Load Balancers, and Amazon ECS services can use either type of load balancer\.
 Application Load Balancers are used to route HTTP/HTTPS \(or Layer 7\) traffic\.
 Network Load Balancers and Classic Load Balancers are used to route TCP \(or Layer 4\) traffic\.
 For more information, see [Load Balancer Types](load-balancer-types.md)\.

-Application Load Balancers offer several features that make them particularly attractive for use with Amazon ECS services:
+Application Load Balancers offer several features that make them attractive for use with Amazon ECS services:

 + Application Load Balancers allow containers to use dynamic host port mapping \(so that multiple tasks from the same service are allowed per container instance\)\.

 + Application Load Balancers support path\-based routing and priority rules \(so that multiple services can use the same listener port on a single Application Load Balancer\)\.

-We recommend that you use Application Load Balancers for your Amazon ECS services so that you can take advantage of these latest features, unless your service requires a feature that is only available with Network Load Balancers or Classic Load Balancers \.
+We recommend that you use Application Load Balancers for your Amazon ECS services so that you can take advantage of these latest features, unless your service requires a feature that is only available with Network Load Balancers or Classic Load Balancers\.
 For more information about Elastic Load Balancing and the differences between the load balancer types, see the [Elastic Load Balancing User Guide](http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.

 **Note**
 Currently, Amazon ECS services can only specify a single load balancer or target group\.
 If your service requires access to multiple load balanced ports \(for example, port 80 and port 443 for an HTTP/HTTPS service\), you must use a Classic Load Balancer with multiple listeners\.
 To use an Application Load Balancer, separate the single HTTP/HTTPS service into two services, where each handles requests for different ports\.
 Then, each service could use a different target group behind a single Application Load Balancer\.